hupster/netboot-linux/README.md

 The host system will be configured:
 - Config for dnsmasq will be placed, to respond to received network boot DHCP broadcasts (as proxy only).
 - Config for nfs-kernel-server will be placed, to allow mounting the target filesystem over NFS.
+Also the local subdirectory 'images' is created and mounted for use by Clonezilla.